 By actively addressing these potential causes and making necessary lifestyle changes, parents can play an essential role in alleviating constipation in their children and promoting healthy digestion.

-If your doctor has prescribed laxatives to treat your child’s constipation you may choose not to rely on these as the long-term solution.
+If your doctor has prescribed laxatives to treat your child’s constipation you may be looking to understand the role of natural laxatives for kids.

 It’s always recommended to try to address the underlying causes of constipation, especially any that are easily fixed using nutrition and lifestyle advice.

-Keep reading to find out examples of home remedies for constipation in kids that are based on natural laxatives from food.
+Keep reading to find out examples of home remedies for constipation in kids.

-Steps to constipation relief using natural laxatives for kids
+Steps to constipation relief for kids (using natural laxatives for kids)

 Increase fibre – Boost your child’s fibre intake by adding more whole grains, fruits (at-home remedies for constipation include prunes and pears), and vegetables to their diet.
 These foods help soften stools and help their bowels move regularly.

 Encourage water – Make sure your little one drinks plenty of water throughout the day.
 Good fluid intake is one of the secret ingredients for a happy tummy and should be included as part of any at-home remedies for constipation.
 For further tips, see 7 Ways To Get Your Toddler To Drink Water.

 Promote Physical Activity – Encourage some daily playtime.
 Think of it as a fun way to relieve constipation.
 Movement stimulates the digestive system and makes sure and can play an important role in preventing chronic constipation.